 The BLA program is accredited by the Landscape Architectural Accreditation Board and is the only accredited bachelor of landscape architecture degree program in the three state region of Alabama, Mississippi, and Tennessee.
 LAAB accredited programs are required to provide reliable information to the public.
 Programs must report on accreditation status and its performance.
 This information is to help potential students make informed application decisions.
 To review this information, click here.

 All students in Landscape Contracting and Management are required to have their own personal computer.
 Please see the department specific guidelines prior to purchasing a computer.

-The 2008-2009 Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics predicts the employment of landscape architects is expected to grow faster than the average for all occupations through the year 2016.
-The average salary for landscape architects from entry-level to up to five years experience was $45,885 in 2010 as reported by the ASLA.
-Average salaries move into the six figures after 30 years in the profession.
+The Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics predicts the employment of landscape architects is expected to grow 6% from 2016 to 2026.
+The median annual wage for landscape architects was $65,760 in 2017.

 Students may transfer to Mississippi State University from regionally accredited community, junior or senior colleges for any period of enrollment, provided they have earned a 2.0 GPA (as computed by Mississippi State University) on all college courses attempted as well as earned a 2.0 GPA on the 30-hours of core courses.
 Transfer students should look at the transfer course equivalent guide to determine which courses will transfer.